jeffp42ker/lisp.nyc/content/md/pages/about.md

 # Legal

-LispNYC is a unincorporated nonprofit voluntary association.
+LispNYC is an unincorporated nonprofit voluntary association.
 We are registered with the New York State Office of the Attorney General as a [charitable organization](http://www.charitiesnys.com/RegistrySearch/show_details.jsp?id={75FF0F8B-A12E-470E-9A2F-5E04F6C9E4E8}).

     LISPNYC
     PO BOX 425